 From the point of view of market orientation, main contributory factors are export expansion and domestic demand expansion with increasing contribution of the former with increased trade liberalization.
 Import substitution has remained negative in all the economic phases.
-Import substitution need to be addressed adequately for preparations for effective global integration and in the situation of uncertainty and instability of global market and increased size of domestic market.

-As subsectoral sources, garments, pharmaceuticals, textiles, cement, food products, leather footwear, wooden furniture, re-rolling steel, wooden furniture and ceramics have high growth potentials contributing significantly to manufacturing growth.
+Import substitution needs to be addressed adequately in situations of uncertainty and instability of global market.
+At subsectoral level, garments, pharmaceuticals, textiles, cement, food products, leather footwear, wooden furniture, re-rolling steel, wooden furniture and ceramics have high growth potentials contributing significantly to manufacturing growth.